OrdinaryMagician/umeshtools/README.md

 - **polysort** : Rearranges polys in a datafile for optimal loading and drawing.
 Can help fix transparency ordering issues in gzdoom.
 - **setumeshflag** : Sets/unsets poly type data (render styles, hints, etc.).
+- **anivmerge** : Merges multiple anivfiles.
+They all need to have the same frame size, obviously.
+- **vertsquish** : Shrinks a range of vertices into their midpoint within a range of frames.
+This is used as a cheap way to hide geometry, and exists solely because I needed to do a cheap edit on just one model, but I'm putting it here anyway.